National Oatmeal Day timeline

 Oatmeal is crazy versatile

 If people aren't making oatmeal for breakfast, they're baking oatmeal cookies for dessert.
 And in between?
 Meatloaf!
-Yup, oatmeal is used for, among other things, holding that savory dish together.
+Yup, some people use oatmeal for holding that savory dish together.

 Peas porridge hot, peas porridge ... oats?